ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 `status` command displays **what branches currently exist**, and marks the current branch with a `*`.
 It also displays **what files have been staged for *addition* or *removal***.
 The message to be printed of the repository can be accessed by `Index.toString()` method which reads and formats all information needed and listed in *lexicographic order*, using Java string-comparison.

+### checkout

+There are 3 possible use cases of the `checkout` command and the arguments passed in are checked by the `Main` class.

+1. `java gitlet.Main checkout -- [file name]`
+2. `java gitlet.Main checkout [commit id] -- [file name]`

+The first two cases are implemented together.
+The program will consider the `[command id]` of the first usage with latest commit of the current working branch.
+Then, it will start finding the `blob` of *the specified file under the specified commit* where there are two failure cases (see below).
+The `commit id` specified should be either a 40-character **full-long** `UID` or an **abbreviation** which should be no less than 6 characters.
+- **If the file does not exist in the previous commit**, abort and print `File does not exist in that commit.`
+- **If no commit with the given id exists**, abort and print `No commit with that id exists.`

+After finding the corresponding blob, ***the current existing file will be overwritten*** by the contents stored in the blob, thus done with checking-out a file.

+3. `java gitlet.Main checkout [branch name]`

+> *Checking out a certain branch is not implemented yet.*

 ## Persistence

 Structure of the `.gitlet` repository *(temporarily built until now)*: